Harrison, Arkansas: Television

 Harrison has two stations of its own, including KXMP-LD and K26GS-D (both in Harrison proper).
 Harrison KTKO-TV 8.1, also known as TKO 8, provides coverage for local events including Goblin Sports, Harrison City Council meetings, and Boone County Quorum Court meetings.
 It is an affiliate of the Me-TV Network showing a wide range of classic television programming.
 K26GS is a This TV affiliate and also provides local programming to Harrison.
 KWBM, a Daystar affiliate, is also licensed to Harrison, however its offices are in Springfield, while its transmitter is located in Taney County, Missouri.
-KWBM leases part of its signal to Springfield Fox affiliate KRBK, in order to relay reliable Fox TV coverage to Harrison and the southern portions of the Springfield TV market.
+KWBM leases part of its signal to Springfield Fox affiliate KRBK, in order to relay Fox TV coverage to Harrison and the southern portions of the Springfield TV market.

-Harrison is part of the Springfield, Missouri, television market, and receives stations from Springfield, including: KYTV (NBC), KOLR (CBS), KSPR (ABC), KOZL (MyNetworkTV), and KRBK (Fox).
+Harrison is part of the Springfield, Missouri, television market, and receives stations from Springfield, including KYTV (NBC), KOLR (CBS), KSPR (ABC), KOZL (MyNetworkTV), and KRBK (Fox).

 It was also featured in a BBC TV show in the UK named Miriam's Big American Adventure, hosted by Miriam Margolyes.